linjames0/jameslin.bio/markdown/research.md

 #### 2. Go for gold
 Our lab culture is a severe rejection of incrementalism.
 We want to innovate and redefine, not optimize p-values or benchmarks.
 Be damned if our research isn't at least Nobel-worthy.

-Ed frequently questions the ambition of an idea: is it scalable? can we open-source the method for all labs? not just the privileged? how does this fundamentally change how science gets done?
+Ed frequently questions the ambition of an idea: is it scalable? can we open-source the method for all labs? how does this fundamentally change how science gets done?
 He also constantly pushes for us to invert the premise: what if we didn't try to image smaller things? what if instead [we made them bigger](https://www.nature.com/articles/s41592-018-0219-4)?
 Most of the time when you invert you arrive at something that sounds ridiculous, but on those rare occasions where the conclusion gives you a pause, you're on the cusp of revolution.

 What struck me the most is that people (supposedly risk-averse academics!) join with the understanding they might not get *any papers* during their time at the lab.
 Many experiments fail and in big ways, but these are table stakes for great science.
 Some of our experiments end up working and they change the game.